UnO stands for "UnOfficial" (= not created by Behringer). UnO firmware solves some annoying bugs and adds some frequently requested features.

 Definitely!
 Since it is plug-and-play, the small amount of configuration can be done on the board itself.
 No more patchdumps needed!

 Below is an overview of helpful links (in case of the manuals: required reading!)

-A big thanks to Peter Reinhardt for spontaneously offering us a German translation of the UnO4Kemper user manual.
+A big thanks to Michael Wolter and Peter Reinhardt for spontaneously offering us a German translation of the UnO and UnO4Kemper user manuals respectively.

-If you still have questions after reading the FAQ above and the manual, please visit one of the FCB1010 Yahoo groups.
+If you still have questions after reading the FAQ above and the manual, please visit one of the FCB1010 user groups.
 That's the best place to meet

 other musicians who might use the same gear as you and have useful tips on how to use the FCB1010.